10 days tour from Casablanca

 Day 10: Transfer to the Airport

-The last of the 10 days tour from Casablanca depends on your flight details.
+The last day of our 10 days tour from Casablanca depends on your flight details.
 As mentioned, you can end this tour whether in Marrakech or Casablanca.
 If you fly in the evening, we would spend more time discovering other sites in Marrakech.
 However, if you want to end the tour in Casablanca, then we will have to take the High way.

 Book your 10 days desert tour from Casablanca now!